12 reasons why you need an alternative CMS to WordPress

 Confidence is key: Why companies trust Enonic »

 The core in WordPress is small, as the original and current main function of the CMS is to be used for blogging.
-Together with the blogging platform you get an enormous eco system of plugins, and you must manage a giant amount of plugins to build complex sites, which is a security issue as we mentioned earlier.
+Together with the blogging platform you get an enormous eco system of themes and plugins, and you must manage a giant amount of plugins to build complex sites, which is a security issue as we mentioned earlier.

 WordPress is a great match if there is a fitting theme and plugins for your purposes, but if there isn’t a perfectly fitting theme and group of plugins, you have to pull up your sleeves and code.
 And most casual WordPress users can’t code.